rsapkf/42/docs/open-source-software.md

       - [tnalpgge/rank-amateur-cowsay](https://github.com/tnalpgge/rank-amateur-cowsay) - generates ASCII pictures of a cow with a message.
       - [matheuss/parrotsay](https://github.com/matheuss/parrotsay) - The Party Parrot on your terminal.
       - (Web) [FIGlet](http://www.figlet.org/) - generate text banners, in a variety of typefaces, composed of letters made up of conglomerations of smaller ASCII characters.
+      - (Web) [ASCIIQuarium](https://robobunny.com/projects/asciiquarium/html/) - Enjoy the mysteries of the sea from the safety of your own terminal!

   - Graphical Applications
     - Video Editors